immunefi-team/Bounty_Boosts/DeGate/26204 - [SC - Insight] DeGate Operator has capability to disable balan....md

 # DeGate Operator has capability to disable balance checks (EOA Control Risks in DepositContractProxy Deployment)

-Submitted on Mon Nov 27 2023 23:39:37 GMT-0400 (Atlantic Standard Time) by @ongrid for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 28th 2023 at 05:39:37 UTC by @ongrid for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26204